ilkkamtk/JavaScript-english/vuorovaikutteiset_ohjelmat.md

 ### Printing into a web page

 A JavaScript program can print HTML content as part of a web page using [dom methods](BOM-DOM-event.md##dom---document-object-model).
-For example, the following HTML page contains a JavaScript section that programmatically prints the contents of a paragraph element (`<p id="target"></p>`):
+For example, the following HTML page contains a JavaScript section that programmatically prints content into a paragraph element (`<p id="target"></p>`):

 ```html
 <!DOCTYPE html>